 The MRCP(UK) Part 2 Clinical Examination (Practical Assessment of Clinical Examination Skills - PACES) is designed to test the clinical knowledge and skills of trainee doctors who hope to enter higher specialist training (ST3).
-Trainees must have passed the Part 1 written examination within the last 7 years before taking PACES.
-The exam sets rigorous standards to ensure that trainees are competent across a range of skills and ready to provide a high standard of care to patients.
+You must have passed the Part 1 written exam within the last 7 years before taking PACES.
+The exam sets rigorous standards to ensure your competence across a range of skills and you are ready to provide a high standard of care to patients.

 For details about dates, fees and where you can take the exam see:

 What's involved in PACES?

-In PACES, candidates are assessed on their ability to carry out essential clinical skills.
+You are assessed on your ability to carry out essential clinical skills.
 There are five clinical stations where there are either patients with a given condition, or trained stand-ins (surrogates).
-At each station, there are two independent examiners.
-These are senior physicians who have been recruited and trained to carry out PACES.
-These examiners will observe and evaluate the candidates' performance.
+At each station, there are two independent examiners who will observe and evaluate the candidates' performance.

 PACES at a glance